Hemann55/medusa-fulfillment-shiprocket/README.md

 ## Custom Functionality

-If your buisness logic requires a different functionality than described as above, you need to modify shiprocket-fulfillment.js in ```/src/services``` and use the utility fuctions created in ```/src/utils```
+If your business logic requires a different functionality than described as above, you need to modify shiprocket-fulfillment.js in ```/src/services``` and use the utility functions created in ```/src/utils```

 ---
 <br/>